Segal's axioms and bootstrap for Liouville Theory: Introduction

+where, for $\partial\Sigma=\emptyset$, $\caA_{\Sigma,g,\bf x,\boldsymbol{\alpha},\emptyset}$ is defined to be the correlation function \eqref{corre}.
+The constant $C$ is given by $C= \frac{1}{(\sqrt{2} \pi)^{k}}$ if $\partial\Sigma \not =\emptyset$ and $C=\frac{\sqrt{2}}{(\sqrt{2} \pi)^{k-1}} $ if $\partial\Sigma =\emptyset$. \end{theorem} The probabilistic definition of the Segal amplitude is guided by the analysis of the free field and its Markov property.
+The proof of the gluing property is also fundamentally a free field property, but since we work in a massless setting with a zero mode, the potential plays an important role for convergence purpose.
+A treatment of Segal's axioms in a probabilistic context appeared earlier in a work by Pickrell \cite{Pickrell} for the $P(\phi)_2$ QFT.
+It was done in the massive case and not in a CFT context as originally designed by Segal, where the zero mode problem needs to be handled.
+Therefore we do not rely on \cite{Pickrell} and write a self-contained and detailed proof in our massless case, including the analysis of the Dirichlet-to-Neumann maps that come into play.

-This gluing property allows us to construct the correlation functions of LCFT by composition of amplitudes of basic building blocks: (a) discs with one or two marked points, (b) annuli with zero or one marked points (c) pairs of pants (i.e. sphere with three discs removed).
-The amplitudes of these building blocks give rise to the fundamental data of LCFT: (a) {\it highest weight states} of the Virasoro algebra (b) the {\it spectrum} of LCFT and (c) the {\it structure constants} of LCFT as we explain now:
+This gluing property allows us to construct the correlation functions of LCFT by composition of amplitudes of basic building blocks: (a) annuli with zero or one marked points, (b) discs with one or two marked points, (c) pairs of pants (i.e. sphere with three discs removed).
+The amplitudes of these building blocks give rise to the fundamental data of LCFT: (a) the \emph{Hamiltonian} and the {\it spectrum} of LCFT (b) {\it highest weight states} of the Virasoro algebra and (c) the {\it structure constants} of LCFT as we explain now:

 2mm